 - Australian Certified Organic (ACO) Registered Farm Input 456AI (Restricted).

-- A “spoon-feeding” option for light, sandy soils with poor retention of both calcium and sulfur.
+- Lime-Life Organic™ is a “spoon feeding” option for light, sandy soils with poor retention of calcium.

 General Testimonials“I wanted to pass on my compliments and thanks for the great customer service you provide...
 If there is ever a choice now between an alternative product supplier and NTS, I will now always go with you, due to your quality of product and excellent customer service.”– Bridie McLennan